Hookyns/tst-reflect/README.md

 ```

 Where resolve() take care about constructors parameters, based on their types, and resolve everything.

-## Known Issues

-* Order of generated meta can be wrong in case of circular modules.

 ## License
 This project is licensed under the [MIT license](./LICENSE).